anandijain/vision/README.md

 This algorithm is O(n^2) because for each new line added, a linear proportion of existing lines must be checked.

+The algorithm to draw with aligned perspectives has a constant time insert because no other lines need to be referred to, therefore O(n) time.

 After about an hour, it became obvious that I needed a better solution.

 OpenCV is a python package that allows for image transformations and uses numpy for data/array management.